simonmichael/hledger/MANUAL.markdown

 Here is the command-line help:

-    Usage: hledger [OPTIONS] [COMMAND [PATTERNS]]
+    Usage: hledger [OPTIONS] COMMAND [PATTERNS]
            hledger [OPTIONS] convert CSVFILE
            hledger [OPTIONS] stats

-    hledger uses your ~/.ledger or $LEDGER file, or another specified with -f
+    hledger reads your ~/.journal file, or another specified with $LEDGER or -f FILE

-    COMMAND is one of (may be abbreviated): add       - prompt for new transactions and add them to the ledger balance   - show accounts, with balances
+    COMMAND is one of (may be abbreviated): add       - prompt for new transactions and add them to the journal balance   - show accounts, with balances
-     convert   - read CSV bank data and display in ledger format histogram - show a barchart of transactions per day or other interval print     - show transactions in ledger format register  - show transactions as a register with running balance stats     - show various statistics for a ledger vty       - run a simple curses-style UI web       - run a simple web-based UI chart     - generate balances pie chart
-     test      - run self-tests
+      convert   - read CSV bank data and display in journal format histogram - show a barchart of transactions per day or other interval print     - show transactions in journal format register  - show transactions as a register with running balance stats     - show various statistics for a journal vty       - run a simple curses-style UI (if installed with -fvty) web       - run a simple web-based UI (if installed with -fweb or -fweb610) chart     - generate balances pie charts (if installed with -fchart) test      - run self-tests

     PATTERNS are regular expressions which filter by account name.
     Prefix with desc: to filter by transaction description instead.
     Prefix with not: to negate a pattern.
 When using both, not: comes last.

     DATES can be y/m/d or ledger-style smart dates like "last month".

+    Use --help-options to see OPTIONS, or --help-all/-H.

     Options:

-     -f FILE  --file=FILE          use a different ledger/timelog file; - means stdin --no-new-accounts    don't allow to create new accounts -b DATE  --begin=DATE         report on transactions on or after this date -e DATE  --end=DATE           report on transactions before this date -p EXPR  --period=EXPR        report on transactions during the specified period and/or with the specified reporting interval
+      -f FILE  --file=FILE        use a different journal/timelog file; - means stdin --no-new-accounts  don't allow to create new accounts -b DATE  --begin=DATE       report on transactions on or after this date -e DATE  --end=DATE         report on transactions before this date -p EXPR  --period=EXPR      report on transactions during the specified period and/or with the specified reporting interval
       -C       --cleared          report only on cleared transactions -U       --uncleared        report only on uncleared transactions -B       --cost, --basis    report cost of commodities --depth=N          hide accounts/transactions deeper than this
       -d EXPR  --display=EXPR     show only transactions matching EXPR (where EXPR is 'dOP[DATE]' and OP is <, <=, =, >=, >)
-              --effective          use transactions' effective dates, if any -E       --empty              show empty/zero things which are normally elided -R       --real               report only on real (non-virtual) transactions --flat               balance report: show full account names, unindented --no-total           balance report: hide the final total -W       --weekly             register report: show weekly summary -M       --monthly            register report: show monthly summary -Q       --quarterly          register report: show quarterly summary -Y       --yearly             register report: show yearly summary --base-url           web: use this base url (default http://localhost:PORT) --port               web: serve on tcp port N (default 5000) -h       --help               show this help
+               --effective        use transactions' effective dates, if any -E       --empty            show empty/zero things which are normally elided -R       --real             report only on real (non-virtual) transactions --flat             balance: show full account names, unindented --drop=N           balance: with --flat, elide first N account name components --no-total         balance: hide the final total
-     -V       --version            show version information
-     -v       --verbose            show more verbose output
+      -W       --weekly           register, stats: report by week -M       --monthly          register, stats: report by month -Q       --quarterly        register, stats: report by quarter -Y       --yearly           register, stats: report by year -v       --verbose          show more verbose output
-              --binary-filename    show the download filename for this hledger build --debug              show extra debug output; implies verbose --debug-vty          run vty command with no vty output, showing console -o FILE  --output=FILE        chart: output filename (default: hledger.png) --items=N            chart: number of accounts to show (default: 10) --size=WIDTHxHEIGHT  chart: image size (default: 600x400)
+               --debug            show extra debug output; implies verbose --binary-filename  show the download filename for this hledger build -V       --version          show version information
+      -h       --help             show basic command-line usage
+               --help-options     show command-line options
+      -H       --help-all         show command-line usage and options

 ### Commands